-In 2012, 17.2% of Clark County Medicare beneficiaries were treated for chronic kidney disease, placing it in the top quartile of all U.S. counties.
+In 2014, 18.8% of Clark County Medicare beneficiaries were treated for chronic kidney disease, placing it in the top quartile of all U.S. counties.
 Between 2004 and 2014, the mortality rate from kidney disease - including nephritis, nephrotic syndrome, and nephrosis- declined.
-However, higher rates were seen in the county than in the nation.
-26 Further, mortality rates were about 50% higher in males as in females.
-26
+However, higher rates were seen in the county than in the nation.26 Further, mortality rates were about 50% higher in males as in females, and substantially higher among non-Hispanic Blacks than other racial/ethnic groups.26